 If you take a patient to hospital you would tell the staff about the person's condition as quickly and accurately.

-You'd also keep accurate records of your cases and regularly check the ambulance equipment.
+You would also keep accurate records of your cases and regularly check the ambulance equipment.
 You would need to respect patient confidentiality.

 You could work on a traditional ambulance as part of a team or alone using a car, motorbike or bicycle.
 You may choose to work on a helicopter as part of the Air Ambulance Team or to join specialist teams working across a wider range of emergency situations.
-You'd also liaise with police and fire service crews.
+You would also liaise with police and fire service crews.

 For example, you could: